chirathlv/Fraud-Detection-with-ML/README.md

 The following Data cleaning procedure has been followed in order to produce accurate representations in our Machine Learning Model.

-1.Identify data set is accurate for the ML model and Analysis.
+1. Identify data set is accurate for the ML model and Analysis.

-2.Load data into jupyter notebook.
+2. Load data into jupyter notebook.

-3.Rename Columns to Suit layout and analysis.
+3. Rename Columns to Suit layout and analysis.

-4.Basic Cleaning techniques,duplicates and unwanted columns.
+4. Basic Cleaning techniques, duplicates and unwanted columns.

-5.Check the target variable class Ratio.
+5. Check the target variable class Ratio.

-6.Check nulls/nans & further inspect.
+6. Check nulls/nans & further inspect.

-7.Fill missing data values with 0.
+7. Fill missing data values in Merchant State with 'UNKNOWN'.

-8.Split time collumn into hours & minutes, then drop 'Time' column.
+8. Split time collumn into hours & minutes, then drop 'Time' column.

-9.Re-arrange respective columns.
+9. Re-arrange respective columns.

-10.Format appropriate columns and change D-types where needed.
+10. Format appropriate columns and change D-types where needed.

-11.Transform 'Merchant Name' columns with label encoder.
+11. Transform 'Merchant Name' columns with label encoder.

-12.Save Cleaned Data for use in Machine Learning Algorithm.
+12. Save Cleaned Data for use in Machine Learning Algorithm.

 ## Machine Learning Model Procedure / Analysis